 Mats Hummels was born in Bensberg, near Cologne.
 He played for Bayern Munich from the age of seven, where his father was a youth coach.
-He played up front at the start of his career and, by his own account, he ''scored goals for fun'' But father Hermann and his coaches soon recognised that the youngster was blessed with even more quality down the defensive end of the pitch.
+He played up front at the start of his career and, by his own account, he ''scored goals for fun'', But his father Hermann and his coaches soon recognised that the youngster was blessed with even more quality down the defensive end of the pitch.
 Bit by bit, they retrained Mats to become the multi-talented defender he is today.

 During the 2005/06 season, Hummels was called up to play in the Regionalliga with the Bayern Munich U23 side led by coach Hermann Gerland.
 By 1 January 2007, he’d secured himself a professional contract.
 His first appearance in the Bundesliga came on the last day of the 2006/07 season against FSV Mainz 05.
 Funnily enough, he lined up against his future centre-back partner at BVB - Neven Subotic - who was also making his debut Bundesliga appearance.